bisen-del/JavaBasicProgram/README.md

-Java Basic program for Interview prepration.! most of the progeam is basically asked by the interviewer in intervies.!
+Java Basic program for Interview prepration.! most of the program is basically asked by the interviewer in intervies.!